uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 We'll cover variable storage later, so skip it for now.

-Pay extra attention to `On Line Update`, as this is the exact inteface for your gameplay code to read in dialogue lines.
+Pay extra attention to `On Line Update`, as this is the exact interface for your gameplay code to read in dialogue lines.

 ## Writing Dialogue in Yarn